doperdoge/MyCalendar/README.md

 ## To Do

-- Make the flow more intuitive; users may not know to re-open the popup after connecting their Google account.
+- Make the flow more intuitive; users may not know to re-open the popup after connecting their Google account or (in FireFox) after signing in to MyScheduler.